alfischer33/rps-ai/README.md

 ### Flask
-The app is written in flask and contains a preliminary screen to choose what the winning score will be, the main gameplay page, and a Game Over page in which users can view the game results and start a new game. sdxxx
+The app is written in flask and contains a preliminary screen to choose what the winning score will be, the main gameplay page, and a Game Over page in which users can view the game results and start a new game.
 In its current MVP version, the app can only support one player at a time.

 # AI
 ### Models
 model0: Chooses the choice that would lose to or beat the player's last choice.
-Based on whether a player is changing their answers or not in the past three rounds.
+Beats a player that doesn't repeat choices.

-model1: Vector-based choice based on past three rounds
+model1: Vector-based choice based on past three rounds.
+Beats a player that chooses in a pattern.

 model2: Chooses the choice that would beat the player's most frequent recent choice.
-Based on repeated choices
+Beats a player that repeats choices.

 model3: Chooses the choice that would beat the player's least frequent recent choice.
+Beats a player that changes their choice constantly.

-model4: Uses a pickled tensorflow neural network model trained with historical data to predict next choice
+model4: Uses a neural network model trained with historical data to predict the player's next choice.

-model5: Uses an sklearn decision tree model trained with historical data to predict next choice
+model5: Uses a decision tree model trained with historical data to predict the player's next choice.